BhushanShelke3739/Movie_Recommendation_System/README.md

 The code includes error handling to manage KeyError and MemoryError exceptions that may occur during recommendation generation.

 ## Limitations and Future Improvements
-- The dataset is limited to the first 16,000 rows for performance reasons.
+- The dataset is limited to the rows with year > 2009 for performance reasons.
 - The application may encounter MemoryError for larger datasets; optimizations are required.
 - The recommendation algorithm can be further improved with advanced techniques.
 - Feel free to explore and enhance this movie recommendation system!